inloop/image-picker/README.md

 All views used by Image Picker can be provided by you to achieve highly customisable UI that fits your app the best.
 As mentioned earlier, whole UI consists of a collection view and an overlay view.

-- **collection view** displays cells to display action, camera and asset items.
-To register custom cells use `CellRegistrator`.
+- **collection view** uses cells to display action, camera and asset items.
+By default Image Picker provides cells for you with standard features and UI.
+However, if you wish to use your own cells incorporating your own UI and features use `CellRegistrator`.
 It contains API to register both nibs and classes for each section type.
 For example to register custom cells for action items section use following code:
 ```swift
 let imagePicker = ImagePickerController()
 imagePicker.cellRegistrator.registerNibForActionItems(UINib(nibName: "IconWithTextCell", bundle: nil))